wexnox/AuctionHouse/README.md

 1000 credits, earned from selling items and spent on purchasing them.
 Unregistered users could browse listings, but only registered users could bid.

+---

-## Goal
+## Goal.

-To take the skills learned over the past three semesters and create an auction website.
+To take the skills learned over the past three semesters and create an auction website

+---

 ## Requirements